NYPD Chief of Department: The People We Arrested on Monday Are 'Back out Here'

 He added that the looters are “using the cover of protests to fill their pockets.
 It got out somehow that it’s all right, it’s part of a protest to loot, and that’s what they’re doing.
 They came down here just to make money, and realizing that once they do it, if they’re caught for a burglary and there’s no consequence, if they’re right back out on the street again, why not do it again the next night.”

-Monahan later added, while discussing taking a knee with protesters, “What happened to George Floyd was wrong. … There are actually 800,000 law enforcement officers in this country paying the price for what happened to George Floyd.
+The NYPD chief later added, while discussing taking a knee with protesters, “What happened to George Floyd was wrong. … There are actually 800,000 law enforcement officers in this country paying the price for what happened to George Floyd.
 Which, that is wrong.
 We didn’t do that.”

 Follow Ian Hanchett on Twitter @IanHanchett